 SALT LAKE CITY — With Utah Gov. Gary Herbert deciding not to run for a third term, the state will have a new chief executive for the first time since 2009.
-What began as a wide-open race likely focused on strengthening Utah’s economic standing had now to who is best poised to lead the state’s response to and recovery from the coronavirus pandemic.
+What began as a wide-open race likely focused on strengthening Utah's economic standing now pivots to who is best poised to lead the state's response to and recovery from the coronavirus pandemic.
 Widespread civic upheaval over racial inequalities has also moved to the foreground.

 - Spencer Cox, Utah lieutenant governor (Republican)

 - Chris Peterson, University of Utah professor (Democrat)

 - Sept.
 25: Cox: I was joking about having 'no choice' but to agree with governor on no statewide mask mandate